-March 8, 1991 4 contracts attached to complaint signed by Plaintiff and the respective insurance companies on or before this date.
-September 3, 1996 Plaintiff gives notice of termination of contracts effective September 13, 1996.
-September 14, 1996 3-year statute of limitations, Miss.
-Code of 1972 Ann. §15-1-49, begins to run.
-August 30, 1999 Plaintiff and three other plaintiffs file suit against same Defendants as herein in the Circuit Court of Claiborne County.
-This tolled the statute of limitations which had 15 days to run.
-October 5, 2004 Motions to sever filed in Claiborne County action were denied but

-Court certified interlocutory appeal.
+On or before March 7, 1991 4 terminable at-will contracts attached to complaint signed by Plaintiff and the respective insurance companies on or before this date.
+August 14, 1996 Plaintiff gives notice of termination of contracts effective August 31, 1996, as she had the right to do.
+September 1, 1996 3-year statute of limitations, Miss.
+Code of 1972 Ann. §15-1-49, then begins to run.
+August 30, 1999 Plaintiff and four other Plaintiffs filed suit in the Circuit Court of Claiborne County against same Defendants as this case.
+This tolled the statute of limitations, which had only 1 day to run on her claims.
+October 5, 2004 Motions to sever filed by Defendants in Claiborne County suit were denied but Court certified interlocutory appeal, which was allowed by the Mississippi Supreme Court.